 We can’t let these natural lights go out!

-Let's preserve this unique phenomenon before its too late.
+Let's live by example and preserve this unique phenomenon before its too late.

 Say "NO" to dredging the Bioluminescent Bay.